mozilla-releng/releasewarrior-2.0/docs/release-promotion/mobile/howto.md

 QA will test a potential Fennec release and let us know the results.
 If the tests all pass, we will have to push the `apk` to Google Play.

 To do this we create a new task graph to perform all the release promotion steps.
-This new graph will pause just before the `push-apk` step in order to allow a human to make the final choice.

 ## Prerequisites